dgkirkwood/consul-ecs-awsvpc/README.md

 ```
 "hello world"
 ```
-If you have, you have just demonstrated a working service mesh on ECS!
+You have just demonstrated a working service mesh on ECS!
 To prove we are performing authorized connections, lets block connection between the client and the server, following the steps below.